Select a Location

 Legal protection: Protected in many countries and considered a game species in some.
 Persecution or poaching in rural areas occurs despite protection.

-Most recent data available: Varies depending on the country.
+The most recent data available varies depending on the country.

 SPECIES